Why is my deck invasive plants

 Frequently Asked Questions

-How can I identify invasive plants around my deck?
+How do I identify invasive plants on my deck?

-What are the best ways to remove invasive plants from around my deck?
+What's the best way to remove invasive plants from my deck?

-For small infestations, you may be able to manually remove the plants, ensuring you get the entire root system.
-For larger or more stubborn invasive plants, you may need to use targeted herbicides.
-Consider calling a professional landscaper, as they have the expertise to effectively and safely remove these problematic plants.
+For small infestations, you may be able to remove the plants manually by digging up the roots.
+For larger or more persistent issues, you may need to use targeted herbicides.
+Be sure to follow all label instructions carefully.

 Connect with certified professionals in your area